 The Media Section implements the Mission's mandate to assist and advise the Montenegrin authorities, as well as public and private media outlets, in order to democratize and modernize relevant institutions and strengthen professional journalism in accordance with internationally accepted standards.

-The Mission develops and implements capacity building and development programmes, and provides expertise consultancies to the relevant domestic media institutions (including the Public Broadcasting Services, the Agency for Electronic Media, and the Agency for Protection of Personal Data and Free Access to Information).
+The Mission develops and implements capacity building and development programmes, and provides expert consultancy to relevant domestic media institutions (including the Public Broadcasting Services, the Agency for Electronic Media, and the Agency for Protection of Personal Data and Free Access to Information).